CodeChefVIT/Universal-Bookmark-App/README.md

 # Universal Bookmark App

 > <Subtitle>
-> Add links, photos and videos you like on Instagram, Facebook, Twitter, etc securely into your App acting as a shortcut and one stop location for all interesting data.
+> Add links, photos and videos you like on Instagram, Facebook, Twitter, etc that you would like to view later securely into the Universal Bookmark App.

 ---
 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)